IBM/knative-quarkus-bench/benchmarks/UsingCloudObjectStorage.md

 ## Copying Input Data to Cloud Object Storage

-We used sample input data published by the ETH Z&uuml;rich team for testing many of the benchmarks.
+We used sample input data published by the ETH Z&uuml;rich team to test many of the benchmarks.
 These are available at https://github.com/spcl/serverless-benchmarks-data.git.

 ## Specifying Object Storage Parameters within a Request

-You can specify bucket names and object keys (AKA file names) as POST data in JSON format.
+Bucket names and object keys (AKA file names) are specified as POST data in JSON format.

 For example:
 ```shell